8 ways to avoid monthly checking fees

 One of the easiest ways to circumvent checking account fees is to have your paycheck, pension or Social Security benefit electronically deposited into your account.

-A recent Bankrate survey found that the average U.S checking account customer has had their account for more than 14 years.
+A recent Bankrate survey found that on average, U.S. consumers stick with the same checking account for 17 years.
 Americans are loath to leave their banks, and understandably so.
-It’s a big deal to move direct deposits, automatic bill payments and get new debit cards.
+It’s a big deal to move direct deposits and automatic bill payments and get new debit cards.

 The internet makes switching banks much less hassle than it used to be.
 You can fill out account applications, transfer funds and complete all the other steps of opening a new account online.

 According to Bankrate’s checking account survey, 46 percent of noninterest checking accounts are free, but a further 99 percent of accounts have fees that can easily be waived, such as by meeting a minimum balance requirement.